 Financial Aid Information Page

-- Welcome to FinAid, the Financial Aid Information Page.
-This page provides a free, comprehensive, independent, and objective guide to student financial aid.
+- FinAid, the Financial Aid information page, provides a free, comprehensive, independent, and objective guide to student financial aid.

 Tax Incentives for Higher Education Expenses